 The price for the 25-day (24-night) study tour (including most of a day of travel on each end) is $4800.
 This is a non-profit educational experience, so 100% of these funds are used for the itinerary; any money that looks like it will be left over is used for the students (to buy an unscheduled group meal, to make an ice cream stop, or the like).

-Additionally, each participant must pay St. Mary's College of Maryland for four credit-hours of tuition (if $195/credit, then $780) and we estimate about $400 to cover the cost of meals that are not included in the itinerary.
-(Meals covered are all breakfasts, 7 lunches and 13 dinners.)
+Additionally, each participant must pay St. Mary's College of Maryland for four credit-hours of tuition (currently $195/credit; so $780) and we estimate about $400 to cover the cost of meals that are not included in the itinerary.
+(Meals covered are all breakfasts, 7 lunches and 12 dinners.)
 Space permitting, we welcome alumni, who would not pay the tuition charge, unless they have reason for the four credits to be reflected on their transcript.

 The fee is payable to the Business Office of St. Mary's College of Maryland (specify that it's for the Greece Study Tour) in three installments: